Paul-Browne/email-resource/Exact target/README.md

 ### OFFERS BLOCK

-The offers block contains 4 offers with an image and copy text like "Delhi from 789 €"
+The offers block contains 4 offers with an image and copy text like "Delhi from 789 €".
+If present, this block will normally come straight after the Purpose section

 |NAME|VALUE|
 |---|---|